 Mayor Brandon Johnson and the Chicago Department of Housing Launch Program to Expand and Preserve Affordable Home Ownership Opportunities

-The Chicago Department of Housing (DOH), in partnership with the Chicago Community Loan Foundation (CCLF), and The Resurrection Project (TRP), has opened applications for the newly established Shared Equity Investment Program.
+The Chicago Department of Housing (DOH), in partnership with the Chicago Community Loan Fund (CCLF), and The Resurrection Project (TRP), has opened applications for the newly established Shared Equity Investment Program.
 The initiative aims to expand homeownership, create wealth building opportunities, and support shared equity models of homeownership.

 The program is part of Mayor Brandon Johnson’s larger Community Wealth Building efforts.
 The Mayor’s Office of Equity and Racial Justice (OERJ) leads the City’s work to promote the local, democratic, and shared ownership and control of community assets.